|

 after defendant withdrew from

-Mr. Fred Wirschning’s claim of loss of services
+Mr. Fred Wirschning’s claim

 because of defendant’s